MicrosoftDocs/bot-docs/articles/dotnet/create-messages.md

 [!code-csharp[set Mention](~/includes/code/dotnet-create-messages.cs#setMention)]

 > [!TIP]
-> You bot may want to identify when it is mentioned in a message, so that it may
+> When attempting to determine user intent, the  bot may want to ignore that portion
-> ignore that portion of the message when attempting to determine user intent.
-> To determine whether your bot was mentioned in a message, call the `GetMentions` method
+> of the message where it is mentioned.
+Call the `GetMentions` method and evaluate
-> and evaluate the `Mention` objects that are returned in the response.
+> the `Mention` objects returned in the response.

-### Place entities
+### Place objects

 <a href="https://schema.org/Place" target="_blank">Location-related information</a> can be conveyed
 within a message by populating the message's `Entities` property with either